mariamnersisyan97/MusicFinderApp/README.md

 Features:

-- Search through libraries of artists and find your favorites
+- Search through libraries of artists and find your favorite albums
 - Can locate artists with a simple search
+- View top 20 albums of the artist you've searched
 - Can like any artist of your choosing
-- Can remove an artist display
+- View a list of your liked artists

 Technologies Used:
 API: https://musicbrainz.org/